CU-DBMI/mends-on-fhir/README.md

 <br>
 <ul>The convert service writes it output (FHIR Bundle resources) into a mounted folder at docker-compose/convert/volume/output.
 These output resources are used by the validate and load Docker services.
 These Docker services execute only after the convert Docker service terminates.
 </ul>
-4. Validate the above resources against FHIR R4.01 and US Core 4.0 using the [HL7-supported Java-based validator](https://confluence.hl7.org/display/FHIR/Using+the+FHIR+Validator).
+4. Validate the above resources against FHIR R4.01 and US Core 4.0 using the <a href="https://confluence.hl7.org/display/FHIR/Using+the+FHIR+Validator">HL7-supported Java-based validator</a>.
 <ul>
 HL7 provides a high-quality FHIR validator that can be configured to leverage the online HL7 terminology server for both structural and vocabulary/value set compliance.
 Multiple Implementation Guides can be included.
 We only implemented US Core Version 4.0.0.
 The IG used by the validator is specified in the docker-compose/.env file.
 The current value is: VALIDATE_IG=hl7.fhir.us.core#4.0.0.
 Other IGs can be includes/substituted and will be used by the validator.
 </ul>